FalkorDB/docs/design/index.md

 the variety of graph data solutions.

-With the introduction of [Redis Modules](http://antirez.com/news/106) we've recognized the great potential of introducing a graph data structure to the Redis arsenal, and developed RedisGraph.
-Bringing new graph capabilities to Redis through a native C implementation with an emphasis on performance, [RedisGraph](https://github.com/RedisGraph/RedisGraph) is now available as an open source project.
+With the introduction of [Redis Modules](http://antirez.com/news/106) we've recognized the great potential of introducing a graph data structure to the Redis arsenal, and developed FalkorDB.
+Bringing new graph capabilities to Redis through a native C implementation with an emphasis on performance, [FalkorDB](https://github.com/FalkorDB/FalkorDB) is now available as an open source project.

-In this documentation, we'll discuss the internal design and features of RedisGraph and demonstrate its current capabilities.
+In this documentation, we'll discuss the internal design and features of FalkorDB and demonstrate its current capabilities.

-## RedisGraph At-a-Glance
+## FalkorDB At-a-Glance

-RedisGraph is a graph database developed from scratch on top of Redis, using the new Redis Modules API to extend Redis with new commands and capabilities.
+FalkorDB is a graph database developed from scratch on top of Redis, using the new Redis Modules API to extend Redis with new commands and capabilities.
 Its main features include:

 - Simple, fast indexing and querying